MikkelSchubert/paleomix/docs/zonkey_pipeline/usage.rst

 Single sample analysis
 ----------------------

-For a single sample, the pipeline may be invoked by providing the path to the reference panel file followed by the path to one or two BAM files belonging to that sample, as well as an (mostly optional) destination directory.
+For a single sample, the pipeline may be invoked by providing the path to the reference panel file followed by the path to one or two BAM files belonging to that sample, as well as a (mostly optional) destination directory.

 For these examples, we will assume that the reference panel is saved in the file 'database.tar', that the BAM file 'nuclear.bam' contains an alignment against the equCab2 reference genome, that the BAM file 'mitochondrial.bam' contains an alignment against the corresponding mitochondrial reference genome (Genbank Accession Nb.
 NC_001640.1), and that the BAM file 'combined.bam' contains an alignment against both the nuclear and mitochondrial genomes.
 If so, the pipeline may be invoked as follows: